Node0o1/-google-translator/README.md

 # not-google-translator
-Source code for a Discord language translator-bot using a custom api comprised of Google's public language translation tool, discord.py, and selenium web driver using the firefox browser which enables people of different ethnicities/regions the ability to communicate effectively at no cost without sharing a common language within the Discord platform.
+Source code for a Discord language translator-bot using a custom api comprised of Google's public language translation tool, discord.py, and selenium web driver using the firefox browser.
+This bot enables people of different ethnicities/regions the ability to communicate effectively at no cost without sharing a common language within the Discord platform.

 ### NOTES: